lukecoblentz/cyber-labs/incident-response.md

 # Incident Response & Forensic Analysis

 ## Overview
-In this lab, I performed a full incident response investigation by analyzing network traffic and disk artifacts to identify a potential security breach involving unauthorized data exfiltration.
+This project simulates a real-world incident response investigation involving credential compromise, malware infection, and data exfiltration.
+Network traffic and disk artifacts were analyzed to identify the attack vector, scope, and impact of the breach.

 ## Objective
 - Analyze a PCAP file for forensic evidence